Bob Seely: Academia

-The Kremlin's hybrid warfare

 In June 2018 Seely produced a definition of Russian hybrid war, in a paper entitled "A Definition of Contemporary Russian Conflict: how does the Kremlin Wage War?"
 The peer reviewed paper was produced by the Henry Jackson Society and presented in an event in the House of Commons on 4 June.

-Investigation into Huawei

 On 16 May 2019 Seely co-authored, with Peter Varnish and John Hemmings, an investigation into the Chinese tech giant Huawei and its possible role in the development of 5G.
 The report, published by the Henry Jackson Society, recommended barring Huawei from involvement in the UK's 5G infrastructure network.
 The report was endorsed by both Sir Richard Dearlove and former Australian Prime Minister Malcolm Turnbull.

-Surkov leaks report

 In July 2019 Seely wrote for the Royal United Service Institute (RUSI) on the Surkov leaks, analysing the leaked emails to provide "a guide to Russian subversive warfare".
 Seely argued that: "Russia's modern practice of political subversion can be understood as a reinvention of 'active measures', a form of political conflict pioneered by the Soviet Union."

-2022 Doctoral thesis on Ways of Contemporary Russian Warfare

 Seely's PhD in International Security Studies was awarded by King’s College, London, in April 2022 for a thesis entitled: "Uniting Ways of War for Perpetual Conflict, An Examination of Contemporary Russian Warfare".

 Political career

 Seely's political career began as a personal assistant to Shaun Woodward, until Woodward's defection to the Labour Party in 1999.
-Following this he worked at Conservative Central Office as an adviser of foreign affairs to Michael Howard, Francis Maude and Sir Malcolm Rifkind.
+Following this he worked at Conservative Central Office as an adviser on foreign affairs to Michael Howard, Francis Maude and Sir Malcolm Rifkind.

-Elections

-In 2005, Seely stood in the Broxtowe constituency but lost to the sitting Labour MP Nick Palmer by 2,296 votes.
+In the 2005 general election, Seely stood as the Conservative candidate in Broxtowe, coming second with 37.2% of the vote behind the incumbent Labour MP Nick Palmer.

 In 2013, he was elected for the Central Wight ward on the Isle of Wight Council for the Conservatives, and retained the seat in 2017.
-After the decision by sitting Conservative MP Andrew Turner to stand down at the 2017 general election, Seely was selected as the candidate for the Isle of Wight seat.
-During his campaign, he suggested that were he to be elected, he would campaign for improvements to the Island Line rail network.
-He resigned as a county Councillor in late 2017.

-In the 2017 United Kingdom general election which returned Theresa May to office, Seely gained 38,190 votes, which was 51.3% of the vote.

-In the 2019 general election which saw Boris Johnson elected Prime Minister, Seely was re-elected with 56.2% of the votes cast.
+He resigned as a county Councillor in late 2017, once elected to Parliament.